Frequently Asked Questions

 To become a member of the InPower Community platform, please go to https://www.inpowermovement.org/community.

-A $15 per-month donation is required to join.
+A USD $150 per year (or USD $15 per month) donation is required to join.

-Your donation is needed to maintain the website, security, and programming.
-Current InPower staff are all unpaid volunteers.
+Your donation is needed to maintain our websites, security, and programming.
+Currently, all InPower staff are unpaid volunteers.

 As a member, you will have access to the community website where you will be able to connect with others in your area, explore the growing body of educational materials, and begin your Notice of Liability process using our automated document creator.